FityCity/FityCityApp/GitCommands.md

 #Github Commands

-This will create a new folder in whatever directory you run the command `git clone <url>`
+This will create a new folder in whatever directory you run the command:

+`git clone <url>`